lmc297/seq2mlst/README.md

 #### Typing Methods

-PubMLST *Bacillus cereus* MLST database (https://pubmlst.org/bcereus/), based on Jolley, Keith A. and Martin CJ Maiden.
+Jolley, Keith A. and Martin CJ Maiden.
 BIGSdb: Scalable analysis of bacterial genome variation at the population level. *BMC Bioinformatics* 2010 11:595.